blakeelias/tau2-bench/report/BENCHMARK_FIXES.md

 It seems in this case that premature transfers to a human agent are not the main problem.
 Instead, this seems to be a model issue in terms of being flexible enough to figure out the loophole, as well as an evaluation issue in there not being a unique database state that satisfies the user's requests.
 I have not been able to figure out the discrepancy by inspection, but I believe this may be a case where there is not a unique correct outcome (indeed, the original Tau paper mentions as a direction for improvement that one could "add more systematic checks to the simulator to ensure unique outcomes").

-#### Conclusion
+### Takeaway

 The evaluation contains a fundamental tension between:
-1. **Defensive AI safety**: Transfer when you can't fully satisfy a request (conservative interpretation)
+1. **Defensiveness/"safety"**: Transfer when you can't fully satisfy a request (conservative interpretation)
-2. **Helpful AI service**: Explore all options before giving up (generous interpretation)
+2. **Helpfulness**: Explore all options before giving up (generous interpretation)

 Both interpretations are reasonable given the current policy wording.
 The evaluation should either:
-- Make the policy unambiguous about which interpretation is correct, OR
+- Make the policy unambiguous about which interpretation is correct, or
 - Acknowledge both as valid and adjust scoring accordingly

 Without this fix, the benchmark systematically penalizes agents for following a valid interpretation of an ambiguous policy.

-### "False Success" On Cancelation Denials
+## Issue #2: "False Success" On Cancelation Denials

 By investigating tasks which exhibited a mix of agent success and failure (i.e. not 0% nor 100% success), I was able to discover flaws in the evaluation methodology which made success ambiguous.
 One task showing such mixed outcomes was Task 1.
 The task setup is as follows: